 So in my day-to-day and in my long-term goals, I am always looking for ways to start projects that complicate the human experience.
 I want to talk about our differences, and our intricate and disparate realities.

-Here's some of the topics I'm currently interested in:
+Here are some of the topics I'm currently interested in: